-In a joint effort between SFPUC, Cal Water, Daly City, and San Bruno, the Regional Groundwater Storage and Recovery Project (GSR Project) was developed to support groundwater and surface water management in the South Westside Basin and improve the reliability of the RWS (Cal Water, 2016).
-The GSR Project agreement was signed in December 2014 following two phases of successful pilot programs.
-As part of the GSR project agreement, the municipal pumpers within the South Westside Basin agreed to self-limit pumping within the South Westside basin to no more than 6.9 MGD, of which Cal Water's designated quantity is an annual average rate of 1.37 MGD or 1,534 AFY.
-The GSR Agreement is included as Appendix A.
+In a joint effort between SFPUC, Cal Water, Daly City, and San Bruno, the Regional Groundwater Storage and Recovery Project (RGSR Project) was developed to support groundwater and surface water management in the South Westside Basin and improve the reliability of the RWS (Cal Water, 2021a).
+The RGSR Project agreement was signed in December 2014 following two phases of successful pilot programs.
+As part of the RGSR project agreement, the municipal pumpers within the South Westside Basin agreed to self-limit pumping within the South Westside basin to no more than 6.9 MGD, of which Cal Water's designated quantity is an annual average rate of 1.37 MGD or 1,534 AFY.

-Under the GSR project, the SFPUC will provide supplemental RWS water to Cal Water and the other "Partner Agencies" (i.e. Cal Water, Daly City, and San Bruno) during normal and wet years and in turn the Partner Agencies will reduce their groundwater pumping in their own wells to allow the Basin to recharge.
-During dry years, the Partner Agencies may pump from GSR project wells in addition to resuming use of their own wells up to designated quantities.
-The in-lieu recharge (i.e. "put") and additional groundwater pumping from GSR wells (i.e. "take") under the GSR project are tracked under the Westside Basin Storage Account.
-Production wells in the Basin are considered to be either a GSR Well Facility or a Partner Agency Facility, where only production from GSR Well facilities is tracked under the GSR project.
+Under the RGSR project, the SFPUC will provide supplemental RWS water to Cal Water and the other "Partner Agencies" (i.e. Cal Water, Daly City, and San Bruno) during normal and wet years and in turn the Partner Agencies will reduce their groundwater pumping in their own wells to allow the Basin to recharge.
+During dry years, the Partner Agencies may pump from RGSR project wells in addition to resuming use of their own wells up to designated quantities.
+The inlieu recharge (i.e. "put") and additional groundwater pumping from RGSR wells (i.e. "take") under the RGSR project are tracked under the Westside Basin Storage Account.
+Production wells in the Basin are considered to be either a RGSR Well Facility or a Partner Agency Facility, where only production from RGSR Well facilities is tracked under the RGSR project.